 Once you get the thing hooked up the console has impressively placed the power and eject buttons right there below the disc slot (no tray like the Xbox thank god).
-The console’s controller is reminiscent of the classic PlayStation controller we have grown to love, but with some additional features: It’s lighter than either of the Xbox or Wii controllers with Six Axis motion sensing, wireless Bluetooth, a mini USB slot, and R2 and L2 now trigger.
-All of this was added with subtracting weight and keeping the classic feel.
+The console’s controller is reminiscent of the classic PlayStation controller we have grown to love, but with some additional features: It’s lighter than either of the Xbox or Wii controllers with Six-Axis motion sensing, wireless Bluetooth, a mini USB slot, and R2 and L2 now trigger.
+All of this was added by subtracting weight and keeping the classic feel.
 Good job Sony you know how to do controllers right!
-It feels great in your hands, but people who like the heavy weight of the Xbox or Wii controllers may naysay.
+It feels great in your hands, but people who like the heavyweight of the Xbox or Wii controllers may naysay.

 When you boot the console up you are greeted with something familiar: An XMB.
 PSP users will recognize this right away, and I feel this was a smart move on Sony so all of their devices have similar menus without confusing consumers.
 However, once you get a lot of stuff on your HDD the XMB becomes cluttered and doesn’t have a that nice organized feeling like the Xbox has.
 I will admit that the PS3 is the least user-friendly console on the market, and this is clear by the dozens upon dozens of settings.
 There are settings for setting everything including hooking up a printer!
 The PS3 seems more HD ready than any of the other two consoles with its Blu-Ray drive and the onslaught of HD settings.
 You can have the PS3 prioritize for what cable you are using for audio and video, dozens of other misc settings for everything, and I love this control.
 Hooking up to the internet is easy compared to the PS2 since it is the only other console besides the Wii that connects wirelessly without external adapters.